GIM: Learning Generalizable Image Matcher From Internet Videos

 We propose GIM, a self-training framework for learning a single generalizable model based on any image matching architecture using internet videos, an abundant and diverse data source.

 Image matching is a fundamental computer vision problem.
 While learning-based methods achieve state-of-the-art performance on existing benchmarks, they generalize poorly to in-the-wild images.
 Such methods typically need to train separate models for different scene types (e.g., indoor vs. outdoor) and are impractical when the scene type is unknown in advance.
 One of the underlying problems is the limited scalability of existing data construction pipelines, which limits the diversity of standard image matching datasets.
 To address this problem, we propose GIM, a self-training framework for learning a single generalizable model based on any image matching architecture using internet videos, an abundant and diverse data source.
-Given an architecture, GIM first trains it on standard domain-specific datasets and then combines it with complementary matching methods to create dense labels on nearby frames of novel videos.
-These labels are filtered by robust fitting, and then enhanced by propagating them to distant frames.
-The final model is trained on propagated data with strong augmentations.
 Not relying on complex 3D reconstruction makes GIM much more efficient and less likely to fail than standard SfM-and-MVS based frameworks.

 Two-view Matching (no RANSAC) and Reconstruction